ARGOeu-Metrics/argo-probe-poem/README.md

 # argo-probe-poem

-Package contains three tenant-aware probes checking POEM functionality.  is checking if the tenants' certificates are valid, `poem-metricapi-probe` is checking that all the tenants' POEMs contain required list of mandatory metrics. `poem-probecandidate-probe` is checking if there are any new probe candidates submitted to POEM, and raises issues based on its status and the days passed since the change of status.
+Package contains three tenant-aware probes checking POEM functionality. `poem-cert-probe` is checking if the tenants' certificates are valid, `poem-metricapi-probe` is checking that all the tenants' POEMs contain required list of mandatory metrics. `poem-probecandidate-probe` is checking if there are any new probe candidates submitted to POEM, and raises issues based on its status and the days passed since the change of status.

 ## Synopsis

 ### `poem-cert-probe`

-The probe checking the certificate has five arguments:
+The probe checking the certificate has six arguments.
+Hostname is the SuperPOEM hostname.
+CERT and KEY are the locations of certificate and key files, CAPATH is the location of CA directory.
+There is also optional list of tenants for which the checks **will not** be run.
+TIMEOUT is time in seconds after which the probe will stop execution.

 ```
 # /usr/libexec/argo/probes/poem/poem-cert-probe --help
-usage: poem-cert-probe [-h] -H HOSTNAME [--cert CERT] [--key KEY]
+usage: poem-cert-probe [-h] -H HOSTNAME [--cert CERT] [--key KEY] [--capath CAPATH]
-                       [--capath CAPATH] [-t TIMEOUT]
+                        [--skipped-tenants [SKIPPED_TENANTS ...]] [-t TIMEOUT]

 optional arguments:
   -h, --help            show this help message and exit
-  -H HOSTNAME      hostname
+  -H HOSTNAME, --hostname HOSTNAME
+                        hostname
   --cert CERT           Certificate
   --key KEY             Certificate key
   --capath CAPATH       CA directory
+  --skipped-tenants [SKIPPED_TENANTS ...]
+                        space-separated list of tenants that are going to be skipped
-  -t TIMEOUT
+  -t TIMEOUT, --timeout TIMEOUT
 ```

 Example execution of the probe: